raunakpandey1/desto/README.md

 ## FEATURES

  - Web Application developed using MERN stack and Web3 storage.
+ - Decentralized storage.
+ - Share links instead of original data.
  - Login and Signup page.
+ - User login credentials are stored in MongoDB database.
  - Uploading files or folders to IPFS using Web3 Storage.
+ - Free to use.
+ _ User friendly.
  - **User Dashboard** :
     - Only accessible after successful login.
     - To upload files.